DrZIn-dev/Awesome-Web-Development/Readme.md

 Bootstrap / Material Design / W3.CSS

 On the JavaScript side you should learn at least one modern framework:
-React.js / Angular.js / Vue.js / W3.JS
+React.js / Angular.js / Vue.js / W3.JS / Svelt

 Maybe the popularity of jQuery has passed the top, but it is still the most used JavaScript framework.